 Step 3: Preheat the oven to 400º and line a baking sheet with parchment paper.
 Lay out the chicken and bake for 55 minutes.

-To Store: You can place the rest of the chicken in a sturdy tupperware and consume the remaining chicken within 3-4 days after cooking.
+You can place the rest of the chicken in a airtight container and consume the remaining chicken within 3-4 days after cooking.

 Equipment